gerrymclarnon/itnext-summit-app/README.md

-# ITNEXT Summit 2018 PWA
+# PlayerManager Summit 2018 PWA

 This is a prototype app which was built to show capabilities of a typical PWA.
 Commits on this repo is designed to show developers how to transform a typical Angular/ionic app into a powerful PWA.
 It also features a couple of nice UX ideas on top of original ionic conference app along with some bugfixes.